-A variation of this species, the so-called intermediate parakeet (Psittacua intermidia) is thought to be a hybrid between the plum-headed and the slaty-headed parakeet.
+A variation of this species, the so-called intermediate parakeet (Psittacua intermidia), is thought to be a hybrid between the plum-headed and the slaty-headed parakeet.

 Although wild numbers of this bird are gradually dwindling due to habitat loss—mostly due to clear-cutting of forests—plum-headed parakeets thrive throughout India and surrounding lands, and they are not considered threatened.

 Plum-headed parakeets are generally gentle, social, and affectionate birds to their owners, although they can be somewhat stand-offish with strangers.
-They are relatively quiet for a parrot, so they may be a good choice for those bird owners who live in apartments or other housing situations that place them in close proximity to neighbors.
+They are relatively quiet for a parrot, so they may be a good choice for those bird owners who live in apartments or other housing situations in close proximity to neighbors.